Categories: EV Insights

 Separator

-• Prevent short circuit between cathode and anode
+• Prevent short circuits between cathode and anode

 • Pass lithium ions through pores in the separator